 But never fear, we’ve compiled a ‘cheat sheet’ for beginners with Agile or a short overview of what you can expect when you’re being put through the Agile filter—so you can come out with a new system and renewed vigor for your company or organization.

-According to Agile Project Management for Dummies, here are the 12 Agile principles that every person on the project must keep in mind—even more than the developers!
+According to Agile Project Management for Dummies, here are the 12 Agile principles that every person on the project must keep in mind!

 1. Our highest priority is to satisfy the customer through early and continuous delivery of valuable software.